vikingeducation/prep_basics/test-yourself-answers.md

 #### Web Server

 A program usually running on a remote computer that responds to requests from a browser.

+*Contributed by [Unknown]*

 #### Bugs